-- Acquire sound knowledge of techniques in solving ordinary differential equations obtained from engineering problems. - Acquaint the student with the concepts of vector calculus that is needed for problems in engineering disciplines. - Develop the fundamental concepts in analytic functions, conformal mapping and Bilinear transformations. - Extend the standard techniques of complex integration. - Compose the purpose of using transforms to create a new domain in which it is easier to handle the problem that is being investigated.
+- Acquire sound knowledge of techniques in solving Ordinary Differential Equations that model engineering problem. - Acquaint the concepts of vector calculus, needed for problems in all engineering disciplines. - Understand the concept of bilinear transform and analytic functions. - Understand the standard techniques of complex integration. - Use Laplace transforms for solving the problems efficiently that occur in various branches of engineering disciplines.

-UNIT I : DIFFERENTIAL EQUATIONS
+UNIT I: DIFFERENTIAL EQUATIONS